akshatd/ae567-inference/project_2a/ex1.md

 - What is uncertain in this problem?

   - We want the location(x, y coordinates) of the source of the scent in the 2D plane, which would require us to be able to predict how the scent dissipates in order to trace it back to the source.
-We are uncertain how the scent dissipates in the 2D plane.
+We are uncertain how the scent dissipates in the 2D plane, which in turn makes us uncertain about the strength of the scent at any location besides at the data points.

 - What are you trying to learn?

   - The model of dissipation of the scent in the 2D plane.
-Specifically, a model $M$ that consists of a set of parameters $\theta$ that can be used with an input set of coordinates (x, y) to predict the scent concentration at those coordinates in terms of a sensor reading.
+Specifically, a model that consists of a covariance matrix defined by a covariance kernel that relates the scent at any point to the scent at any other point with a covariance matrix.

 - What quantities can you use to summarize your uncertainty?

-  - Variance of the posterior distribution of the parameters $\theta$ of the model $M$ given the sensor readings.
+  - $2\sigma or \sigma^2$ of the posterior distribution(predicted distribution of scent strength) at every point in the playing field. $2\sigma$ is used for plotting the uncertainty to be consistent with the in-class notebooks.
+However $\sigma^2$ is used for the acquisition function because it is the variance of the posterior distribution which is given directly by the `gpr` function, making it less computationally expensive compared to $2\sigma$ which requires a square root of the variance matrix.

 ## 1.2